Steering Committee Members

 David J. Rosen

 David J. Rosen holds a doctorate in education evaluation from the University of Massachusetts Amherst.
 He was Executive Director of the Adult Literacy Resource Institute at the University of Massachusetts in Boston, from 1986 to 2003.
 As an independent consultant since 2003, he has recently provided education and evaluation services to, among other organizations: TERC, as an evaluator of the Massachusetts SABES adult basic education mathematics professional development center; Essential Education, to develop an online guide to blended learning for adult educators; and with Strategy Matters, to the City of Boston to assist in planning the Office of Workforce Development’s Career Pathways Initiative.
 He is the moderator of two U.S. Department of Education-sponsored LINCS communities of practice: Integrating Technology; and Program Management.
-David is the evaluator of English Now, a pilot nonformal education blended learning model sponsored by World Education’s Education Tech Center and Peer to Peer University, that provides English language instruction to adults on waiting lists for English classes.
-He is also a co-founder and a Steering Committee member of the Open Door Collective.
+David was the evaluator of English Now, a pilot nonformal education blended learning model sponsored by World Education’s Education Tech Center and Peer to Peer University, that provided English language instruction to adults on waiting lists for English classes.
+He is an advisor to the English Now! national scale-up project that began in the fall of 2018.
+David is a co-founder of the Open Door Collective.
 He can be reached at firstname.lastname@example.org.

 Jen Vanek, PhD, is the Director of Digital Learning and Research at the Ed Tech Center at World Education (https://edtech.worlded.org).
 In this work she creates and implements field tests of educational technologies, brings technical guidance and professional development to adult education stakeholders in the area of distance and blended learning, and researches approaches to mitigating the negative impact of technological ubiquity on adult migrants and other vulnerable populations.
 Previously, she helped develop the Northstar Digital Literacy Assessment and has taught in multiple settings, first as an adult ESL teacher and more recently in teacher education programming at the University of Minnesota.
 She can be reached at email@example.com